• Home

 Picture

-Hannah is studying the evolution of DNA methylation following whole genome duplication in fishes.
-She is also interested in how DNA methylation contributes to sex determination in fishes.
+Hannah was a PhD student in the Krabbenhoft Lab.
+She studied the evolution of DNA methylation following whole genome duplication in fishes.
+She is also interested in how DNA methylation contributes to fish sex determination.

-Kimberly Louisor, Schomburg Graduate Fellow and Ph.D.
+Kimberly Louisor, Schomburg Graduate Fellow and M.S.
 Student

 Picture